10 Unique Differences Between a Manager and a Leader

-That is exactly what transactional leadership is all about.
-In transactional leadership, managers reward their team when they meet his expectations, subsequently, there is also some kind of “punishment” for not meeting a particular goal.
+That is what transactional leadership is all about.
+In transactional leadership, managers reward their team when they meet their expectations; subsequently, there is also some “punishment” for not meeting a particular goal.

-Sounds bad, right?
+Sounds terrible, right?
 Again it has its silver lining.
-It helps to have a transactional mentality when you need to focus on short term goals or are in dire need of a result.
+It helps to have a transactional mentality when you need to focus on short-term goals or are in dire need of a result.

 This is not an overnight process.
 This mentality is usually developed when examples at the executive levels are seen through a sense of strong company culture and independence in the workplace.